 Test conditions

 Room air or outdoor air may be used as the test air source.
-Relative humidity shall be no less than 90% in the test duct, in order to prevent saline solution aerosol droplet evaporation.
+Relative humidity shall be no less than 90% in the test duct in the incoming air upstream spray nozzles, in order to prevent saline solution aerosol droplet evaporation.
 The air temperature shall be in the range of 10 °C to 38 °C. The exhaust flow may be discharged outdoors, indoors or re-circulated.
-Requirements of certain measuring equipment may impose limits on the temperature of the test air.

 Test rig